sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 Examples:

-A like and share button for the current page
+A like and share button for the current page (works on a sidebar)

 `[fb_plugin like share=true]`

-Send a message to a Facebook fan page.
+Embed a complete Facebook fan page with latest post, events and the posibility to send a direct message

+`[fb_plugin page href=https://www.facebook.com/sydneyoperahouse/ tabs=timeline,events,messages ] `

+Embed all upcoming events of a fan page

 `[fb_plugin page href=https://www.facebook.com/wpemf/ small-header=true height=350 tabs=messages ]`